 What is ectropion?

-Ectropion exposes the delicate conjunctival tissues that line the inner surface of the eyelids and cover the eyeball, causing drying of the tissues, resulting in conjunctivitis.
-The surface of the eye or the cornea may also dry out, resulting in keratitis (corneal inflammation) or corneal ulcers.
+Ectropion exposes the delicate conjunctival tissues that line the inner surface of the eyelids and cover the eyeball, causing drying of the tissues.
+This results in conjunctivitis.
+The surface of the eye or the cornea may also dry out, resulting in keratitis (corneal inflammation).
 All of these conditions are painful.
 Corneal damage can also result in corneal scarring, that can impair or obstruct vision.
 In most cases, both eyes are affected.
 Ectropion is usually diagnosed in dogs less than one year of age.

 Are certain breeds more likely to have ectropion?